 Managing Editor: Sophie Pettit

 Born and raised in the UK, Sophie is an adventurous editor and lifestyle journalist with a serious case of wanderlust.
-Before moving to the Netherlands, she spent 8 years living in Hong Kong and traveling around Southeast Asia.
-Over the past decade, she has written for various lifestyle and travel publications including Time Out, Culture Trip, Localiiz, and Discovery.
-She now enjoys creating inspiring content for Expatica readers looking to live the expat life to the fullest.
+Before moving to the Netherlands, she spent eight years living in Hong Kong, heading up a lifestyle website and exploring Southeast Asia.
+Over the past decade, she has written for numerous lifestyle and travel publications including Time Out, Culture Trip, Localiiz, and Discovery.
+She now enjoys creating inspiring content to help Expatica readers live the expat life to the fullest.

 Deputy Editor: Adam Nowek